garysweaver/stepford/README.md

 It works just about the same as `Stepford::FactoryGirl` except it is called `Stepford::FactoryGirlCache` and acts more like `FactoryGirlCache`.

+Be sure to read the documentation at [factory_girl-cache][factory_girl-cache].

+You might want to add a global after to clear cache.
+In RSpec, you'd add this to `spec/spec_helper.rb`:

+    Spec::Runner.configure do |config|
+      config.after(:each) do
+        FactoryGirlCache.clear
+      end
+    end

 ##### RSpec Helpers

 Put this in your `spec/spec_helper.rb`: